Greg Tansey: Inverness Caledonian Thistle (second spell)

 In the 2015–16 season, Tansey played in both legs of the second qualifying round in the Europa League, as Inverness CT lose 1–0 on aggregate against Astra Giurgiu.
 At the start of the season, Tansey suffered an injury and had to be substituted during a 2–0 loss against Hamilton Academical on 22 August 2015.
 Following an assessment on his injury, he managed to recover and returned to the starting line-up, in a 1–1 draw against Dundee on 29 August 2015.
 Since the start of the season, Tansey continued to regain his first team place, playing in the midfield position.
-It wasn't until on 27 October 2015 when he scored his first goal of the season, in a 2–1 win over local rivals' Ross County.
+On 27 October 2015, he scored his first goal of the season, in a 2–1 win over local rivals' Ross County.
 This was followed up by scoring in the next two matches against Dundee and Motherwell.
 Between 26 December 2015 and 2 January 2016, Tansey went on a scoring spree when he scored against Aberdeen, twice against Hamilton Academical and Ross County.
 He later two more goals later in the 2015–16 season.
 Despite missing two matches during the 2015–16 season, Tansey went on to make forty–five appearances and scoring nine times in all competitions.

 At the start of the 2016–17 season, Tansey continued to regain his first team place, playing in the midfield position.
 Over the season, the club began to negotiate with Tansey over a new contract.
 Amid to the contract negotiation, he scored his first goal of the season, in a 3–1 win over Dundee on 24 September 2016.
 However, Tansey was sent–off for a second bookable offence, in a 3–0 against Celtic on 5 November 2016 and served a one match ban as a result.
 After returning to the starting line-up from a one match ban, he scored his second goal of the season, a month later on 28 December 2016, in a 2–1 loss against Motherwell.
 Shortly after, he rejected suggestions from Inverness CT that he's a "money-grabber", having yet to sign a contract since being offered by the club.
 Tansey later scored five more goals later in the season, including vital wins against Rangers, Hamilton Academical and Motherwell.
 Throughout the 2016–17 season, the club have found themselves fighting in the relegation zone in the league.
 Eventually, the club were relegated to the Scottish Championship on the final day of the season.
 At the end of the 2016–17 season, he went on to make forty–four appearances and scoring seven times in all competitions.